M0LTE/testbpqapp/README.md

 ## Integration

-In bpq32.cfg, you need a Telnet port.
-Note its PORTNUM.
+In bpq32.cfg, define a Telnet port if you don't have one already.
+Note its `PORTNUM`.

-Within your Telnet port, you need a CONFIG section.
+Within your Telnet port definition, define a `CONFIG` section.

-Within the Config section, have a CMDPORT line.
+Within the `CONFIG` section, have a `CMDPORT` line:

 ```
 PORT